 The client's main, level garden is set to the front and side of the property where amazing views look across to the sea.
 At the back of the house, a steeply sloping field had been designated as a field, with paddock grass due to be seeded.
-Leaving the hillside as just a field was a wasted opportunity and I felt that we could create something spectacular instead.
+Leaving the hillside as a field seemed a wasted opportunity and we aimed to create something spectacular instead.
 The clients embraced the challenge and allocated a realistic budget for the project.
 It was such a huge space to just give over to grass and now, on the richly planted hillside, a winding path leads through prairie planting to a top plateau with seating to look out to sea.
 The grading of the field took many weeks, but the resulting slope was planted and seeded in two days - with the help of a huge team of Jersey potato planters!
-I used a select mix of perennials, shipped from the mainland.
-These include two varieties of Echinacea - in magenta and the palest pink - deep purple salvias, grasses and tall white veronicastrum.
+Using a select mix of perennials, shipped from the mainland, the planting includes two varieties of Echinacea - in magenta and the palest pink - deep purple salvias, grasses and tall white veronicastrum.
 The seed to be sown was especially mixed by The Pictorial Meadow company, and many kilos were broadcast over the prepared ground.
 This provides a mix of purple and white flowers.
 The hillside will continue to develop and mature over the next few years - eventually providing a spectacular sight, perhaps even from out at sea!
 The house itself is a fantastic building and the clients had paid great attention to the quality of the build.
-The main terrace was laid with a sawn sandstone and we used the same paving as the coping stones around the pool.
-Because of the proximity to a lane, we installed a bespoke fence for safety.
-I designed this to match the oak bollards that lead down to the sea and these will weather down.
+The main terrace was laid with a sawn sandstone and we used the same paving for the coping stones around the pool.
+Because of the proximity to a lane, we installed a bespoke fence for safety and designed this to match the weathered oak bollards that lead down to the sea.
 The steel bands have been powder coated to match the paint colours within the house build.
 Pleached trees provide an element of privacy without losing the view.
 These were shipped to site from Barcham Trees in Cambridge.
 The planting in the borders is designed to give all year structure with colour in the summer.
-Because of the proximity to the sea, the varieties were chosen to withstand any winter gales.
+Because of the proximity to the sea, the varieties were chosen to withstand winter gales.
 The clients have a great entertaining space, with a winding path that leads through the meadow to a top seating area with views out to sea.
 Much better than a field!

 Back to Design Portfolio list